Rishika-s11/Loan_Approval_Intelligence_Suite/README.md

 <!-- Project 2 -->
 <h3 id="project2">Project 2: <!-- Add Project Title --></h3>
 <p>
-  This project expanded on intermediate concepts and required integrating multiple components to build a more complete solution.
-  It enhanced understanding of UI/UX design, modular coding, and testing.
+  This project implements Sentiment Analysis using Python.
+It compares results from two popular approaches: VADER (Valence Aware Dictionary and Sentiment Reasoner) and Roberta (a transformer-based model from Hugging Face).
+The notebook demonstrates how to preprocess text, apply both models, and combine their outputs to classify sentiments as positive, negative, or neutral.
 </p>
 <p>
-  <a href="<!-- Add link to full report -->" target="_blank"><strong>→ View Full Project Report</strong></a>
+  <a href="<!-- Add link to full report -->" target="_blank"><strong>→ View Project Code</strong></a>
 </p>

 <!-- Project 3 -->
 <h3 id="project3">Project 3: <!-- Add Project Title --></h3>
 <p>
-  The final project showcased the practical application of all concepts learned throughout the course.
-  It required planning, building, optimizing, and documenting a complete real-world project.
+  This project is a command-line scientific calculator developed in Python, designed to perform both basic and advanced mathematical operations without using GUI or external libraries.
+It includes arithmetic operations, power and root calculations, trigonometric functions, logarithmic and exponential functions, angle conversions, and number system conversions.
+All functionalities are modularized, with proper input handling and error checking to ensure robustness and accuracy.
 </p>
 <p>
-  <a href="<!-- Add link to full report -->" target="_blank"><strong>→ View Full Project Report</strong></a>
+  <a href="<!-- Add link to full report -->" target="_blank"><strong>→ View Project Code</strong></a>
 </p>

 <hr style="height:1px; border-top:1px solid #ccc; width:80%;" />